Betsy Ross: Personal life

 On June 15, 1777, she married her second husband, mariner Joseph Ashburn.
 In 1780, Ashburn's ship was captured by a Royal Navy frigate and he was charged with treason (for being of British ancestry—naturalization to American colonial citizenship was not recognized) and imprisoned at Old Mill Prison in Plymouth, England.
 During this time, their first daughter, Zilla, died at the age of nine months and their second daughter, Eliza, was born.
 Ashburn died in the British jail.

-Three years later, in May 1783, she married John Claypoole, who had earlier met Joseph Ashburn in the English Old Mill Prison; Claypoole had informed Ross of her husband's circumstances and death.
-John Claypoole's diary and family Bible was rediscovered 240 years later in June 2020.
+Three years later, in May 1783, she married John Claypoole, who had earlier met Joseph Ashburn in the English Old Mill Prison and had informed Ross of her husband's circumstances and death.
+John Claypoole's diary and family Bible were rediscovered 240 years later in June 2020.

-The couple had additionally five daughters: Clarissa, Susanna, Jane, Rachel, and Harriet (who died in infancy).
-With the birth of their second daughter Susanna in 1786, they moved to a larger house on Philadelphia's Second Street, settling down to a peaceful post-war existence, as Philadelphia prospered as the temporary national capital (1790–1800) of the newly independent United States of America, with the first president, George Washington, his vice president, John Adams, and the convening members of the new federal government and the U.S. Congress.
+The couple had five daughters: Clarissa, Susanna, Jane, Rachel, and Harriet (who died in infancy).
+With the birth of their second daughter Susanna in 1786, they moved to a larger house on Philadelphia's Second Street, settling down to a peaceful post-war existence, as Philadelphia prospered as the temporary national capital (1790–1800) of the newly independent United States of America, with the first president, George Washington; his vice president, John Adams; and the convening members of the new federal government and the U.S. Congress.

-In 1793, her mother, father, and sister Deborah Griscom Bolton (1743–1793) all died in another severe yellow fever epidemic (a disease unknowingly caused by infected mosquitoes).
+In 1793, her mother, father, and sister Deborah Griscom Bolton (1743–1793) all died in another severe epidemic of yellow fever, a disease found in the 19th century to be spread by infected mosquitoes.
 After two decades of poor health, John Claypoole died in 1817.
 Ross continued the upholstery business for 10 more years.
-Upon retirement, she moved in with her second Claypoole daughter, Susanna (1786–1875), in a section of Abington Township, Montgomery County, Pennsylvania.
-Her eldest Claypoole daughter, Clarissa (1785–1864), had taken over Ross's business back in the city.
+Upon retirement, she moved in with her daughter Susanna Claypoole (1786–1875), in a section of Abington Township, Montgomery County, Pennsylvania, while Susanna's older sister Clarissa (1785–1864) took over their mother's business back in the city.